prometheus/docs/content/docs/instrumenting/writing_exporters.md

 what type of requests?

 With direct instrumentation, a given metric should exist within exactly one file.
-Accordingly within exporters and collectors, a metric should apply to exactly one subsystem and be named accordingly.
+Accordingly, within exporters and collectors, a metric should apply to exactly one subsystem and be named accordingly.

 Metric names should never be procedurally generated, except when writing